wealthkernel/api-documentation-guides/docs/webhooks/Getting-Started.md

 ### 4. Perform any business logic based on the new information you have received

 We recommend that you perform any actions only once you have responded to the webhook, as you'll need to respond promptly to ensure the webhook request does not time out.
-The The rest is up to you!
+The rest is up to you!